 NOTE: Add Authorization Codes will no longer work after the last day to add classes; therefore, do not distribute add codes after the last day to add.
 The last day to add full-term and short term courses is posted both on the Academic Calender page of the COM web site and in the Schedule of Classes.
 You will also receive notification by email from Enrollment Services.

 Adding Students on the First Day of Instruction:

-Faculty who have space available in their class may issue a student an Add Authorization Code and instruct the student to log into the MyCOM Student Portal and follow the instructions for adding a class.
+Once you have given the student an Add Code, please instruct the student to log into the MyCOM Student Portal and follow the instructions for adding a class.

 NOTE: If a student wishes to process his/her add in person, the signature of the instructor on an Enrollment Card will not be accepted in lieu of the Add Authorization Code.

 - When a class is at capacity, the students may choose to place themselves on the class waitlist.